iwatkot/maps4fs/README.md

 map = mfs.Map(
   game,
-  (52.5200, 13.4050),  # Latitude and longitude of the map center. distance=1024,  # The DISTANCE from the center to the edge of the map in meters.
-The map will be 2048x2048 meters. map_directory="path/to/your/map/directory",  # The directory where the map will be saved.
+  (52.5200, 13.4050),  # Latitude and longitude of the map center. height=1024,  # The height of the map in meters. width=1024,  # The width of the map in meters. map_directory="path/to/your/map/directory",  # The directory where the map will be saved.
 )
 ```